 Something happened last week that got me thinking about burning bridges.

-I debated whether or not to share the, but then I came across this article about superstar investor, Chris Sacca.
-First, let me say I found the article pinned to Sacca’s Twitter profile, so I’m assuming the info of shares is accurate.
+I debated whether or not to share the story, but then I came across this article about superstar investor, Chris Sacca.
+First, let me say I found the article pinned to Sacca’s Twitter profile, so I’m assuming the info on shares is accurate.